-Following graduation with two degrees from the University of Pennsylvania with concentrations in Fine Arts and American Civilization and a Masters of Science in Education, Judy began her career as an art dealer/collector by recognizing the value and significance of American illustration as an important part of our national heritage and a significant part of the fine arts spectrum.
-Judy was an early collector of original poster art, magazine covers, sketches and memorabilia and then later art prints, advertising art and limited edition prints of the greatest artists of the period now known as ‘The Golden Age of American Illustration.’
-From those early beginnings she sought the original paintings, and she found them.
+Following graduation with two degrees from the University of Pennsylvania with concentrations in Fine Arts and American Civilization and a Masters of Science in Education, Judy began her career as an art dealer/collector by early on recognizing the value of American illustration as an important part of our national heritage and a significant part of the fine arts spectrum.
+Judy was an early collector of originals of poster art, magazine covers, studies and memorabilia, then later art prints, advertising art and limited edition prints by the greatest artists of the period now known as ‘The Golden Age of American Illustration.’
+From those early beginnings she soon sought the original paintings, and she found them.

 Judy Cutler is an Art Dealer and Collector, a Museum Founder and Connoisseur, she has authored and co-authored over sixty exhibition catalogues and art books published by Bison Books/Crescent Books, Brompton Books, Gramercy Books, Harry N. Abrams, Pomegranate Artbooks, Random House, Regency House International, Thunder Bay Press, Wellfleet Press, and others.